Skip to content

 curl -L bing.com

-Even if the WI-FI issue has been resolved, the WI-FI control panel in the taskbar may still display No wireless interfaces found
+Even if the WI-FI issue is fixed, the WI-FI control panel in the taskbar may still display No wireless interfaces found

 X. Appendix

-This section records some contents related to the Raspberry Pi for reference.
+Content related to Raspberry Pi is recorded here for reference.

 X.1 Maximizing Raspberry Pi Performance